Serum Biomarkers to Characterize the Effects of Therapy on Ovarian Reserve in Premenopausal Women With Early-stage Breast Cancer or BRCA Mutations

 For Premenopausal Women with Early Stage Breast Cancer

-• Have regular menstrual cycles; patients can have no more than 1 irregular cycle (too early or too late) within the past year or were pregnant in the past 12 months, and/or at least 10 spontaneous cycles within the past year.
+6. The participant has regular menstrual cycles; note: patients can have no more than 1 irregular cycle (too early or too late) within the past year and/or at least 10 spontaneous cycles within the past year.
+Exceptions are made for patients who have been pregnant in the last 12 months and patients with IUDs or a LARC.

 Subject Inclusion: